• Skip to Content

 Promotion of a student in the Doctor of Pharmacy program is evaluated in two major areas: successful completion of all curricular and co-curricular requirements, and appropriate adherence to the professional standards of the School of Pharmacy.

 The following information is only a brief outline of the School of Pharmacy policies and procedures.
-Detailed requirements and policies for evaluation of student progress and graduation can be found in the Policy on Academic and Professional Standards Governing the Doctor of Pharmacy Degree Program at West Virginia University School of Pharmacy and may be viewed on the School of Pharmacy website.
+Detailed requirements and policies for evaluation of student progress and graduation can be found in the Policy on Academic and Professional Standards Governing the Doctor of Pharmacy Degree Program and may be viewed on the School of Pharmacy website.
 Copies are available at the Office of Admissions and Student Affairs.
-The Committee on Academic and Professional Standards administers all promotion and academic penalty rules.
+The Academic Standards Committee administers all promotion and academic penalty rules.

 Academic Coursework Review

-The Committee on Academic and Professional Standards of the School of Pharmacy reviews the performance of each student in every course at the end of each academic period.
+The Academic Standards Committee of the School of Pharmacy reviews the performance of each student in every course at the end of each academic period.

 The Committee will impose sanctions for failure to meet academic standards requirements of the program.
 This includes, but is not limited to, the following circumstances: